BartoszSadowski/ImageProcessing/README.md

 # ImageProcessing

 # TODO
-1. uniwersalne tworzenie plików
-2. dodać za pomocą profilera obserwację czasu trwania programu, czasu trwania wątku, zużycie procesora
+1. dodać za pomocą profilera obserwację czasu trwania programu, czasu trwania wątku, zużycie procesora
-3. Poprawić executora
-4. Sprawdzić czy wywala błąd przy przetwarzaniu sporej liczby zdjęć

 # config.properties
 In that file we specify what method of processing should be used.
 Availble methods so far: